When You Get Good at Things You Never Felt Passionate About

 This isn’t about having it all figured out.
 It’s about sharing what actually happened when I stopped waiting for passion before learning new things.

 What skill have you been putting off because you don’t feel passionate about it?
 Or what did you get surprisingly good at without ever feeling particularly excited?
-Sometimes the most valuable things we learn start without any passion at all.
+Sometimes the most usable skills we learn start without any passion at all.